Retained Donors (Prior Year Renewals)

 What This Calculator Does

 This annual fund goal calculator projects total fundraising revenue by modeling four donor segments: retained donors (prior-year renewals), recaptured lapsed donors, new donor acquisitions, and major gift donors.
-You enter donor counts, retention/recapture rates, and average gift amounts for each segment.
+Enter donor counts, retention and recapture rates, and average gift amounts for each segment.
 The calculator projects total revenue, compares it to your goal, identifies the gap or surplus, and builds a donor pyramid showing how each segment contributes.
-It uses 2026 Fundraising Effectiveness Project data showing overall donor retention at 43-45% and first-year donor retention at only 19-21%.
+It uses 2026 AFP Fundraising Effectiveness Project benchmarks as comparison defaults.

 The Formula

-Annual fund projections start with the most reliable revenue source: retained donors from the prior year.
-Retention rate determines how many prior donors will give again.
-Lapsed donor recapture adds a smaller, less reliable segment of donors who gave in prior years but not last year.
-New donor acquisition is the most expensive source but essential for growth.
-Major gifts are modeled separately because they follow a different cultivation cycle.
-The donor pyramid visualization shows how the classic 80/20 rule applies: typically 10-20% of donors provide 60-80% of annual fund revenue.
+The annual fund model starts with the most predictable revenue source: retained donors from the prior year.
+Retention rate determines what percentage of last year's donors will give again.
+Lapsed donors (those who gave in prior years but not last year) are a second segment with lower recapture rates but meaningful numbers in most donor files.
+New donor acquisition adds the most expensive and least reliable revenue, but is essential for long-term growth.
+Major gifts are modeled separately because they follow a different cultivation timeline and a small number of donors typically produce 50% to 70% of total revenue.

 Step-by-Step Example